hczhai/pyblock/README.md

 If boost (version < 1.56) is used, add `-DBOOST_OLD=ON`.
 For new boost version no extra options are required.

-The root path and `./build` path are required to be added to `PYTHONPATH` so that the python can locate `block` and `pyblock` modules.
-A cleaner way to run tests is
+The package root path and `./build` path are required to be added to `PYTHONPATH` so that one can import `block` and `pyblock` modules.
+One way to run tests is

     cd tests/hubbard-1d
     PYTHONPATH=../..:../../build python3 dmrg.py

 This will only temporarily change the `PYTHONPATH`.
-One can also install the pyblock by running (in package root directory)
+One can also install pyblock by running (in package root directory)

     pip3 install .